MohdAqib8267/Servlet-JSP/README.md

 - if we want to send this data into multiple servlets, so instead of sending this data via url, use a session
 - container creates a session id for each user.The container uses this id to identify the particular user.
 - HttpSession is an interface and its implementation provides TomCat
-- genrally it is use for login & signup
+- genrally it is use for login & signup. session will be persist for multiple servlets or url(bcz use SendRedirect())

   AddServlet.java